Lucien Botovasoa: Life

-But he desired to become a religious though was well aware of the fact that he could not become a religious while still married.
-He had no desire to leave his wife and children but instead become a secular religious so sought out books looking for saints who were married to no avail.
-But providence in 1940 led him to discover a handbook regarding the Secular Franciscan Order which appealed to him at once.
-But secular orders were nil in Madagascar and so he sought out people to join him in establishing a branch of the order in the region.
-He rallied one local woman and other companions to set up one such branch.
-Botovasoa was invested in the habit and the order on 18 December 1944.
-His wife feared that he would abandon her to become a religious but he burst out laughing instead and assured her that it was farthest from the truth.
-Botovasoa often fasted and dressed in plain beige trousers and a khaki shirt for he stressed that "it's the color of the clothes that tertiaries wear".
-His wife reproached him for not wearing black trousers as was traditional for teachers though he continued to tell her that this was insignificant in the face of his religious practices.
+Botovasoa desired to become a religious, though was well aware of the fact that he could not while still married.
+He had no desire to leave his wife and children and instead sought to became a secular religious.
+He also looked for books on married saints but did not find any.
+In 1940, he discovered a handbook on the Secular Franciscan Order, which appealed to him immediately.

+Secular orders were not present in Madagascar, so Botovasoa sought out people to join him in establishing a branch of the order in the region.
+He rallied one local woman and other companions to set up a branch.
+Botovasoa was vested in the habit and the order on 18 December 1944.
+His wife feared that he would abandon her to become a religious but he burst out laughing and assured her that this would not happen.
+Botovasoa often fasted and dressed in plain beige trousers and a khaki shirt, stressing that "it's the color of the clothes that tertiaries wear".
+His wife reproached him for not wearing black trousers, as was traditional for teachers, but he continued to tell her that this was insignificant in the face of his religious practices.

-Into the New Year in 1947 the general trust of the population saw a political organization want to present him as a candidate in its election but he refused this for he deemed politics to be a strange and different realm for him that he did not want to associate himself with.
-But there soon became great unrest in the region in which priests and nuns were being rounded up before a full uprising broke out.
-He accepted his father's invitation to return to his old hometown on 30 March 1947 but returned home on 9 April after hearing of massacres near his home where he also learned of the rounding up of the religious.
-Botovasoa was well aware that he could be captured and killed due to his status as a religious educator but did not fear what would happen to him.
+Into the New Year in 1947, a political organization wanted to present him as a candidate in an election but he refused, saying he deemed politics to be a strange and different realm that he did not want to associate himself with.
+However, there soon came great unrest in the region, in which priests and nuns were rounded up before a full uprising broke out.
+He accepted his father's invitation to return to his hometown on 30 March 1947, but returned home on 9 April after hearing of massacres near his home and the rounding up of the religious.
+Botovasoa was well aware that he could be captured and killed due to his status as a religious educator, but did not fear what would happen to him.